ko1/allocation_tracer/README.md

 ### Allocation tracing

-You can trace allocation information and you can get aggregated information.
+You can trace allocation and aggregate information.
+Information includes:

+    count - how many objects are created. total_age - total age of objects which created here max_age - age of longest living object created here min_age - age of shortest living object created here

+Age of Object can be calculated by this formula: [current GC count] - [birth time GC count]

+For example:

 ```ruby
 require 'allocation_tracer'